conan-io/conan-io.github.io/_posts/2020-07-28-Launching-Conan-2.0-Tribe.markdown

 As usual, this is our initial proposal.
 Nothing is written in stone and surely we will learn as we move forward.
 The only important thing is: let's do it as always, together.

 Do you want to join the Conan 2.0 Tribe?
-Submit [your application to this form](https://docs.google.com/forms/d/e/1FAIpQLScJSLSpWQhvipRLBNOazFv8CBpwtjaJ7S5gCrbMcDUzXb2amg/viewform?usp=sf_link) and if you have any questions, write to us info@conan.io.
+Submit [your application to this form](https://docs.google.com/forms/d/e/1FAIpQLScJSLSpWQhvipRLBNOazFv8CBpwtjaJ7S5gCrbMcDUzXb2amg/viewform?usp=sf_link) and if you have any questions, write to us to [info@conan.io](mailto:info@conan.io).